cornerstonejs/cornerstone/README.md

 Install
 -------

 Project Status: BETA.
-APIs are frozen for 1.0
+Existing API's are considered stable and unlikely to change

 Get a packaged source file: